MinishLab/model2vec/README.md

 m2v_model.save_pretrained("m2v_model")
 ```

-After distillation, you can also fine-tune your own classification models on top of the distilled model.
+After distillation, you can also fine-tune your own classification models on top of the distilled model, or on a pre-trained model.
 First, make sure you install the `training` extras with:

 ```bash
 pip install model2vec[training]